qunitjs/qunit/docs/assert/notPropEqual.md

   const foo = new Foo();

   // succeeds, only own property values are compared (using strict equality),
-  // and propery "x" is indeed not equal (string instead of number). assert.notPropEqual(foo, {
+  // and property "x" is indeed not equal (string instead of number). assert.notPropEqual(foo, {
     x: 1,
     y: 2